 Welcome to your Bar Review Course.
 As you will soon discover, the Side-Bar® Bar Review system is different and more comprehensive than any other bar review course on the market today.
-As the "fresh face" in the neighborhood, we are offering an incredible introductory price of $495!
+And, are proud to have an incredible introductory price of $495!

 The Side-Bar Review Course is focused on the State of California Bar Exam and the thirty-three other states which administer the Universal Bar Exam (UBE), which is developed by the National Conference on Bar Examiners (NCBE).